 New to Emerson St.?
 No Appointment Necessary!

 Do you want to learn more about Emerson St.?
 Are you interested in wellness workshops?
-Feel free to drop by on Fridays from 1 - 3 pm for a tour and more information about how to access our services.
+Feel free to contact Sarah Shipman at 303-504-3989 to schedule a tour and for more information about how to access our services.

 Classes and Workshops Open to Anyone

 Our workshops are free and open to the public.
 We offer a diverse array of wellness classes and sober activities, including:

 Emerson St. offers a range of services for those enrolled in our Therapeutic Services.
 If you or someone you know would like get enrolled in our therapeutic services, call our Access Team to schedule an appointment at (303) 504-7900.
 Our approach to mental health treatment is collaborative and takes the whole person into account.
 The following services are offered to those enrolled at Emerson St.

 Check out this month’s free workshops, groups, classes, and activities offered at Emerson St. by viewing our class schedule.
 You can also pick up a printed monthly calendar in person at Emerson St. Please call our main line for any last minute class confirmations or cancellations.